datarobot/airflow-provider-datarobot/README.md

 #### `PredictionExplanationsInitializationOperator`

-Triggering a prediction explanations initialization of a model.
+Initialize prediction explanations for a model.

 Returns a Prediction Explanations Initialization job ID